music-and-arts/pocket-tts-enhanced/README.md

 Everything above is tunable via CLI flags — run `python pocket_tts_expressive.py --help` for the full list.

+**A practical note on `--workers`**: each worker process loads its own copy of the model, so more workers means more RAM used.
+If the program crashes (Windows sometimes reports this as an "access violation"), the most common fix is simply lowering `--workers` in the `.bat` file (default is 6) — try 4 or 2 depending on your available RAM, especially on machines with 8GB or less.

 ## Credits

 - Core engine and model: [Kyutai](https://kyutai.org) — [Pocket TTS](https://github.com/kyutai-labs/pocket-tts) (MIT License).